Purdah and Patriarchy: Evaluating and Mitigating South Asian Biases in Open-Ended Multilingual LLM Generations: Results

-Figures \ref{fig:top_bias_terms_Story}–\ref{fig:top_bias_terms_To-do List} visualize high-bias terms across stories, hobbies, and to-do lists, with color intensity marking distance from the mean highest Bias TF-IDF for a given application.
-See Appendix~\ref{appendix:bias_scores_top_terms_by_language} for breakdowns by identity, application, and language.
+Figures \ref{fig:top_bias_terms_Story}–\ref{fig:top_bias_terms_To-do List} visualize high-bias terms across stories, hobbies, and to-do lists, with color intensity marking distance from mean highest Bias TF-IDF for a given application.
+Color scale varies due to variation in highest Bias TF-IDF by application. \footnote{See \url{https://github.com/mamnuya/purdah_and_patriarchy/blob/main/data/lexicon_analysis/tfidf/tfidf_values/allTerms/Bias_Scores_and_Top_Terms_by_Language.pdf} for top overall terms not determined from the bias lexicon and top bias terms determined from our lexicon detailed by identity, application, for each of the 10 languages.}